yzhao062/OutlierDetection.jl/README.md

 ----------------------------
 ### Motivation

 While developing [PyOD (Python Outlier Detection Toolbox)](https://github.com/yzhao062/Pyod), I have been upset occasionally due to the complexity of writing highly efficient code in Python.
-Although Python is famous for its comprehensiveness and short learning curve, it also receives critics regarding its efficiency -- a lot of modules are therefore written in other languages and ported to Python, e.g., C.
+Although Python is famous for its comprehensiveness and easiness, it also receives critics regarding its efficiency -- a lot of modules are therefore written in other languages and ported to Python, e.g., C.

-This is the motivation of developing a comprehensive Outlier Detection toolbox in **Julia**, the next generation scientific computing language, famous for flexible syntax and efficiency, on par with C. See more about **[Julia](https://docs.julialang.org/en/v0.6.2/manual/introduction/#man-introduction-1)** here.
+This is the motivation of developing a comprehensive Outlier Detection toolbox in **Julia**, the next generation scientific computing language, famous for flexible syntax and efficiency (on par with C).
+See more about **[Julia](https://docs.julialang.org/en/v0.6.2/manual/introduction/#man-introduction-1)** here.

-Similar to PyOD, OutlierDetection.jl also strives for:
+Similar to PyOD, JLOD will strive for:
 - **Unified and consistent APIs** across various anomaly detection algorithms for easy use.
 - **Advanced functions**, e.g., **Outlier Ensemble Frameworks** to combine multiple detectors.
 - **Detailed API Reference, Interactive Examples in Jupyter Notebooks** for better reliability.

-Different from PyOD, we have a high hope to **achieve faster and more scalable outlier mining with JLOD**.
+Different from PyOD, there is a high hope to **achieve faster and more scalable outlier mining with JLOD**.

 ------------------------
 ### A Taste of Julia Outlier Detection